fcjr/geticon/README.md

 # geticon

-A tiny cGo library to get app icons of running applications.
+A tiny cross-plaform (macOS + windows) slibrary to get app icons of running applications.

 ## Installation